xpack/web-doxygen/website/docs/api/files/src-fortrancode-l.md

-<p>write a code fragment 'text' that may span multiple lines, inserting line numbers for each line.</p>
+write a code fragment 'text' that may span multiple lines, inserting line numbers for each line.

-<p>Definition at line 1035 of file <a href="/web-doxygen/docs/api/files/src/fortrancode-l">fortrancode.l</a>.</p>
+Definition at line 1035 of file <a href="/web-doxygen/docs/api/files/src/fortrancode-l">fortrancode.l</a>.

 <div class="doxyProgramListing">